Matt319/TodoApp/README.md

 This project is split into two sections. /frontend contains all the React code and /backend contains all the Go code.
 Both the frontend and backend must be started seperately.
 I have included bash scripts to run which will install all the dependancies as well as start the service.

+The frontend default port is :3000 and the backend default port is :8080.

 If you don't have permission to run the bash file, you may need to run:

 `$ chmod u+x frontend.sh`